installation

 5 - 7 kW (16 - 22 panels)Large double-wide + EV or A/C$18,000 - $25,000$12,600 - $17,500

 The 30% Residential Clean Energy Credit (IRS Form 5695) applies directly to these costs - and critically, it applies to manufactured homes used as your primary residence regardless of whether you own or lease the land (IRS, 2024).
 This credit runs at 30% through 2032, drops to 26% in 2033, and 22% in 2034.
+State programs like California SASH and New York EmPower+ can stack on top for further savings.

 Budget reality: Electrical panel upgrades are a common hidden cost.
 Manufactured homes built before 1990 frequently have 100-amp service.
 Upgrading to 200 amps costs $1,500 - $3,500 and is often required before a grid-tied inverter can be connected.
 Ask each installer for an itemized quote that includes electrical work.